 In 2007, Ankiel was one of the top sluggers in the minor leagues.
 He batted .267/.314/.568 through August 8 with 32 home runs and 89 RBI in 102 games.
 He was leading the Pacific Coast League in homers and trailing Craig Brazell by one for the lead in the affiliated minors.
 He was tied with Scott Seabol for second in the PCL in RBI, one behind Joe Koshansky, and ranked 8th in slugging, right behind Val Pascucci.
 He made the PCL All-Star team in the outfield with Adam Jones and Delwyn Young.

 On August 9, 2007, Ankiel made his return to the Big Leagues.
 He belted a 3-run home run in the 7th inning of the Cardinals 5-0 win over the San Diego Padres and followed that up 2 days later by hitting 2 home runs against the Los Angeles Dodgers.
 In September, the Daily News reported that Ankiel had received eight shipments of Human Growth Hormone during 2004.

-As an outfielder, Ankiel has displayed one of the best throwing arms of all time.
-He has regularly been featured on highlight reels for making amazing throws from the outfield, throwing strikes to home plate from the outfield corner without the ball ever touching the ground.
+As an outfielder, Ankiel displayed one of the best throwing arms of all time.
+He was regularly featured on highlight reels for making amazing throws from the outfield, throwing strikes to home plate from the outfield corner without the ball ever touching the ground.